h0ngcha0/liuhongchao.github.io/_posts/2018-12-17-living-and-working-in-sweden-as-engineers.md

 title: Worth moving to Sweden as engineers?
 ---

-**TL;DL**, Even though wages have risen a lot for engineers in fast growing economies like China or India.
+**TL;DR**, Even though wages have risen a lot for engineers in fast growing economies like China or India.
 From my perspective as a Chinese who's been working here for many years, Sweden might still be a very attractive place to work and settle depending on who you are, primarily for the following reasons: